4.1 | 1916 Votes

 An MKV file is a video file saved in the Matroska multimedia container format that often stores short video clips, TV shows, and movies.
 It supports several types of audio and video codecs and may include .SRT, .SSA, .USF (Universal Subtitle Format), or VobSub subtitles.
 Many video players can open MKV files, including Microsoft Windows Media Player 2022 and VideoLAN VLC media player.

-The Matroska multimedia container format is open source and was originally released in December 2002.
+The Matroska multimedia container format is open source and was initially released in December 2002.
 It is similar to the .AVI, .ASF, and .MOV formats and can contain any number of video, audio, image, and subtitle tracks.
-Multimedia files that utilize the Matroska container format and store one or more video tracks are known as Matroska Video files, and are distinguished by the .mkv file extension.
+Multimedia files that utilize the Matroska container format and store one or more video tracks are known as Matroska Video files and are distinguished by the .mkv file extension.

-While the MKV format is often used to store short video clips, TV shows, and movies, it has become popular in the anime fan-subbing community.
-Many of these users create subtitles and the MKV format is especially useful since it supports multiple audio and subtitle tracks in the same file.
+In addition to storing short video clips, TV shows, and movies, it has become popular in the anime fan-subbing community for saving multimedia with subtitles.
+The MKV format is especially helpful since it supports multiple audio and subtitle tracks in the same file.

-NOTE: The Matroska name comes from the Russian Matryoshka doll that contains numerous smaller, nested dolls of the same shape.
+NOTE: The Matroska name comes from the Russian Matryoshka doll, which contains numerous more miniature, nested dolls of the same shape.

 Many video conversion tools, including VideoLAN VLC media player, HandBrake, and Wondershare Video Converter Pro, can convert MKV files to other video formats.
 For example, VLC can convert MKV videos to: